 To support our Cable Access strategy and foster the further development and growth of this segment, in September 2016, we issued Comcast a Warrant to further incentivize Comcast to purchase our products and adopt our technologies, particularly our CableOS solutions.
-Pursuant to the Warrant, Comcast may, subject to certain vesting provisions, purchase up to 7,816,162 shares of our common stock, for a per share exercise price of \$4.76.
-Because the Warrant is considered an incentive for Comcast to purchase certain of the Company's products, the value of the Warrant is recorded as a reduction in the Company's net revenues to the extent such value does not exceed net revenues from pertinent sales to Comcast.
+Pursuant to the Warrant, Comcast may purchase up to 7,816,162 shares of our common stock, for a per share exercise price of \$4.76.
+On July 9, 2019, Comcast elected enterprise license pricing for the Company's CableOS software under the product supply agreement.
+In connection with the election, effective as of July 1, 2019 (the "Effective Date"), Comcast committed to \$175 million in software license fees over the four-year term of the enterprise license, subject to certain incentive credits that may be earned by Comcast pursuant to other purchases of CableOS-related products.
+Comcast agreed to pay the initial \$50 million of the enterprise license fees in 2019.
+In consideration for the election commitments and certain other purchase commitments, all of the remaining milestones and thresholds required to fulfill each of the vesting requirements of the Warrant were deemed satisfied and achieved or otherwise waived such that all Warrant shares were fully vested and exercisable as of the Effective Date.
+The Warrant is considered an incentive for Comcast to purchase the Company's products, as a result the value of the Warrant is being recorded as a reduction in the Company's net revenues to the extent such value does not exceed net revenues from pertinent sales to Comcast.
 (See Note 15, "Warrants," of the Notes to our Condensed Consolidated Financial Statements for additional information).